Lichtstadt Feldkirch

 Lichtstadt Feldkirch ("City of Light Feldkirch") is a light art festival in Feldkirch in the Austrian state of Vorarlberg.
 It was first held in 2018.
 It is planned that the festival be held every two years.

 The festival

 Lichtstadt Feldkirch is a four-day biennial light show in the city of Feldkirch.
-In the nighttime, ight installations are presented at ten different venues.
+In the nighttime, light installations are presented at ten different venues.
 Many of the projects are created for the respective location.
 The installations are free and barrier-free accessible."As a scene for light art, the urban space offers numerous unexplored possibilities to experience our present through architecture, light and technology, to break viewing habits or to illuminate the past. [...]
 Artistic development can be made possible and thus different thematic or technically innovative focal points can be set will." – Lichtstadt AssociationAsynchronous to the main events, the smaller "Spotlight" events have been taking place since 2020, each of which focuses on an artist or a group of artists.

 The festival and the "Spotlight" series are organized by the non-profit association "Lichtstadt", which was founded in 2017.